 In November 2000 when Dana married Carl Lynn Jenkins, she retained the name Dana Jones.

 Huck was born in 1964 in Washington State.
 He was named Carl Lynn Martinez.
 His mother remarried when he was a child, and he took the name Carl Lynn Jenkins.
-He grew up in the Seacliff neighborhood of Huntington Beach, California and attended Huntington Beach High School.
-He was an avid golfer and surfer.
-Later, he lived in Nampa, Idaho, and attended Stevens-Henager College and ITT Technical Institute.
+He attended Huntington Beach High School, and was an avid golfer and surfer.
 He obtained a California contractor’s license in 1995 for his company True Construction (License #703070).

-Dana met Huck in 1998 when he was installing a kitchen she had designed.
+Dana met Huck in 1998 or 1999 when he was installing a kitchen she had designed.
 He moved into her condo in Long Beach soon after, and they were married on November 24, 2000.
-She bought a house in 2001, and they remodeled it.
+She bought a house in 2001, and they remodeled it together.
+At some point in their marriage, Huck took classes in jewelrymaking at Long Beach City College.

 Dana’s family believes that she was murdered in her home by Huck sometime between 10:21 p.m. on March 2, 2014, and 6:00 a.m. on March 3, 2014.
 The cause of her death was severe, acute, blunt-force head trauma.
 Authorities in Long Beach and Los Angeles County supported Huck’s dubious claims that Dana died as a result of a freak yoga accident.
-Dana’s family disputed the conclusions of the police, and uncovered multiple instances in which evidence was ignored or mishandled, and falsehoods were asserted as facts in official records.
+However, Dana’s family disputed the conclusions of the police, and uncovered multiple instances in which evidence was ignored or mishandled, and falsehoods were asserted as facts in official records.
+The “official story” remains inconsistent with physical evidence.
 Dana’s death remains suspicious.
-The “official story” remains inconsistent with physical evidence.

-Dana’s family found evidence of more than one life-insurance policy benefiting Huck in the event of Dana’s death, including at least one accidental death policy.
+Dana’s family found evidence of more than one life-insurance policy benefiting Huck in the event of her death, including at least one accidental death policy.

-After her death, Huck kept their house and traveled in a refurbished Toyota motor home, which he fitted with solar panels for off-grid living.
-He painted it camouflage colors.
-He enjoyed staying in a cabin near Lake Arrowhead, and pursued his enthusiasm for mixed martial arts fighting.
+After Dana’s death, Huck kept their house and traveled in a refurbished Toyota motor home, which he fitted with solar panels for off-grid living, and painted it camouflage colors.
+He pursued his enthusiasm for mixed martial arts fighting.
+In October 2016, he bought a cabin near Lake Arrowhead.
+In May 2021, he sold the house in Long Beach.

 In 2014, Huck recorded this video at a retreat for widows and widowers in San Diego: